cfjedimaster/raymondcamden2018/_posts/2016/09/06/2016-09-06-adding-opacity-to-a-background-image-in-revealjs.md

 categories: Development
 tags:
 banner_image:
+permalink: /2016/09/06/adding-opacity-to-a-background-image-in-revealjs
 ---

-tl;dr - use a slide state of "something" and then `html.something .slide-background { opacity: 0.1 !important; }`.
+tl;dr - use a slide state of "something" and then `html.something .slide-background {% raw %}{ opacity: 0.1 !important; }{% endraw %}`.

 I used to be a big fan of [reveal.js](https://github.com/hakimel/reveal.js), but stopped using it after a while when I ran across too many instances of having to fight it's built in styling to get what I wanted.
 Don't get me wrong, I loved it, and thought it was a great tool, but somethings seemed unnecessarily difficult.
 I switched to Powerpoint and Keynote because, frankly, it was just simpler.